jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 This options block configures the built-in integration with Google Analytics.

-#### Note: Google's separate [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/) JavaScript library and config needs to be included in your page's head in order to send events with JW Player.

-Setting an empty **"ga":{}** options block will enable basic Google Analytics integration.
-No additional nested config options are required.

 |Config|Type|Description|Default|
 |---|---|---|---|
 |**ga.label**|String|Send another playlist property, like "title" or "mediaid", as your event label in Google Analytics|"file"|

+Google's separate [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/) JavaScript library and config needs to be included in your page's head in order to send events with JW Player.
+Setting an empty **"ga":{}** options block will enable basic Google Analytics integration.
+No additional nested config options are required.

 See [Connecting Google Analytics](https://support.jwplayer.com/customer/portal/articles/1417179-integration-with-google-analytics) for more information.